VRLabs/Selective-Animation/README.md

 * Right click and unpack the prefab, then drag & drop it onto your avatar.
 * Expand the prefab hierarchy and find ``Selective Animation Target``
 * Move ``Selective Animation Target`` outside of ``Selective Animation`` and place it anywhere in your avatars hierarchy as needed.
-* Adjust the rotation so the arrow points in the desired direction.
+* Adjust the rotation so the laser points in the desired direction.
-* The arrow can be disabled or deleted.
+* The laser can be disabled or deleted.

 ## How to use